 - Add a drop of distilled water at the centre of the glass slide.

-- Then add inoculum from the bacterial culture with the help of sterilized inoculating loop on the glass slide.
+- Then, add inoculum from the bacterial culture with sterilized inoculating loop on the glass slide.

-- After that, mix the inoculum with a drop of distilled water to make a thin film by uniformly rotating the inoculating loop.
+- After that, mix the inoculum with a drop of distilled water to make a thin film by uniformly rotating the inoculating loop until the formation of a thin bacterial film.

 - Heat fixing helps in the fixation of a specimen to the glass slide.

-- Heat fixing helps the stain to penetrate into the smear.
+- Heat fixing helps the stain to penetrate the smear.

-It is the last and the most crucial step which colours the bacterial cells and makes it visible, through which one can identify the morphological characteristics of the bacteria.
-This stage involves the following steps as follows:
+It is the last and the most crucial step, in which one can identify the morphological characteristics of the bacteria through microscopic examination, once the cells get stained.
+This stage involves the following steps, which are as follows:

 - Add stain to the heat fixed smear.